christiansacks/mystic-ask-invisible/README.md

 ## pre-configuration

-1. In mystic -cfg, in the Configuration->Login/Matrix dialog, set Invisible ACS to something high, like s50
+1. In mystic -cfg, in the Configuration->Login/Matrix dialog, set Invisible ACS to something high, like **s50** This will be the ACS that will be allowed to be invisible, and the ACS will will temporarily upgrade users to if they are allowed to use Invisible mode.
-2. Make sure you have s50 (or whatever you chose in #1) defined in Editors->Security Level Editor
+2. Make sure you have s50 (or whatever you chose in #1) defined in Editors->Security Level Editor.

-Copy or Symlink ml-askinvisible.mpy to /mystic/scripts directory
+3. Copy or Symlink ml-askinvisible.mpy to /mystic/scripts directory

 Make a new prelogin entry like this;